Micro-Influencer Marketing

 An influencer brief is an outline of instructions and expectations for creators prior to a social media campaign.

+These guidelines include everything from high-level creative direction to post-specific requirements.
 An influencer brief should sum up what a creator needs to create the best post possible.
-The briefing process has a direct impact on campaign performance.

 Simply put, briefs are a blueprint for posts that delight brands and creators alike.
+Brands that cram their instructions into an email or DM don't exactly reflect effort or attention to detail.

 What Details Are Included in an Influencer Creative Brief?